janaom/gcp-professional-data-engineer-exam-prep-guide/README.md

 ## Introduction to BigLake external tables ([link](https://cloud.google.com/bigquery/docs/biglake-intro))

-This document provides an overview of BigLake and assumes familiarity with database tables and Identity and Access Management (IAM).
 To query data stored in the supported data stores, you must first create BigLake tables and then query them using GoogleSQL syntax:

     Create Cloud Storage BigLake tables and then query.
     Create Amazon S3 BigLake tables and then query.